elsa-workflows/elsa-documentation/v3/src/pages/docs/core-concepts/variables.md

 - **Memory:** Variables are accessible only during the workflow's lifetime.
 Use this provider for storing temporary data and or data that is non-serializable.
 - **Workflow Instance:** Variables are preserved alongside the workflow instance.
 Use this provider for storing data that is serializable and needs to be preserved for the workflow's lifetime.

-Certainly!
-Below is a way to combine the two callouts into a single one:

 {% callout title="Important Information on Variable Storage" type="warning" %}
 - *Workflow Instance Storage*: Ensure that the variable type is serializable when using the Workflow Instance storage provider to avoid throwing an exception.
 - *Memory Storage:* Remember that values will be lost if your workflow is persisted and resumed later while using the Memory storage provider.